 There are two deadlines for submission of sessions and papers.
 The first deadline is in March for all colloquia (including joint AIA/SCS sessions), workshops, and any open-session presenters who require an early decision.
 This will allow all accepted presenters adequate time to apply for funding and for any non-U.S. Resident to apply for a visa.
 The second deadline is in August and is for all other workshops, open session paper and poster submissions, and resubmission of provisionally accepted colloquia and workshops.
 We have also implemented a two-week grace period for both deadlines.
 Submissions will still be accepted for two weeks following each deadline but with an administrative fee of $25.
 The two deadlines are:

-This deadline is applicable to all workshops and colloquia including joint AIA/SCS colloquia, and any open-session submissions needing an early decision to acquire a visa or obtain funding.
+This deadline is applicable to all colloquia including joint AIA/SCS colloquia, and any open-session or workshop submissions needing an early decision to acquire a visa or obtain funding.

 This deadline is applicable for workshops, open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting.